Bellman function method for general operators on martingales: Proof of Theorem

 where $\tau \in [-1,1]$ and $\rho\in[0,1]$.
 We have

 where

 Calculating and reducing the interval of integration, we obtain

 Since $x_2^{0} \ge \Delta^2$, we have $x_2^{0}-\rho\Delta^2 \ge \frac{1}{2}x_2^{0}$ for $\rho \le \frac{1}{2}$.
 On the other hand, if there exists $\rho'\le\frac{1}{2}$ such that $\big|x_1^{0}\big|^p = \big(x_2^{0}-\rho'\Delta^2\big)^{q/2}$, then $\big|x_1^{0}\big|^p \asymp \big(x_2^{0}-\rho\Delta^2\big)^{q/2}$ for all $\rho \le \frac{1}{2}$.
-In any case, we obtain $-\partial_{x_2}\mathcal{B}\bigl(x_1^{0},x_2^{0}-\rho\Delta^2\bigr) \asymp -\partial_{x_2}\mathcal{B}\bigl(x^{0}\bigr)$ for $\rho \le \frac{1}{2}$.
+In any case, we obtain $-\partial_{x_2}\btype\bigl(x_1^{0},x_2^{0}-\rho\Delta^2\bigr) \asymp -\partial_{x_2}\btype\bigl(x^{0}\bigr)$ for $\rho \le \frac{1}{2}$.
 Thus, we have

 Now we consider the term~$R$.
-Without loss of generality, we may assume that, first, $\ind$ is finite and, second, the relations $x_1^+=x_1^-=\bm{0}$ and $x_2^+=x_2^-=0$ do not hold.
-Indeed, we can approximate $x_1$ and $x_1^\pm$ by eventually zero sequences as well as separate $x_i^+$ or $x_i^-$ ($i=1,2$) from zero.
-After that we can, due to the continuity of~$\mathcal{B}$, pass to the limit in~\eqref{eq:main_ineq}.
-In particular, this remark allows us to regard the function~$\Phi'$ as absolutely continuous.
+Without loss of generality, we may assume that $\ind$ is finite.
+Indeed, we can approximate $x_1$ and $x_1^\pm$ by sequences that contain only a finite number of non-zero elements.
+After that we can, due to the continuity of~$\btype$, pass to the limit in~\eqref{eq:main_ineq}.
+We can process situations where $x_1^{\tau}\equiv\bm{0}$ or where $x_2^{\tau}\equiv 0$ similarly: we can separate one of the points $x_1^\pm$ (or of the points~$x_2^\pm$, respectively) from zero and again pass to the limit in~\eqref{eq:main_ineq}.
+In particular, these remarks allow us to regard the function~$\Phi'$ as absolutely continuous.
 Indeed, the continuous function~$\Phi'$ is differentiable on a \emph{co}finite set, and, as it can be seen below, $\Phi''(\tau) \le 0$ on this set.
 The former implies the Luzin N property for $\Phi'$, and the latter implies that $\Phi'$ is decreasing and, therefore, is of bounded variation.
 All this suffices for the absolute continuity of~$\Phi'$.

 Next, we note that for any vectors $h$ and $b$ in $\seq{\ind}\times\mathbb{R}^3$, we have the following general relation.
-If we define, where possible, the function ${\Psi(\tau) \df \mathcal{B}(\tau h + b)}$, then we have
+If we define, where possible, the function ${\Psi(\tau) \df \btype(\tau h + b)}$, then we have

 where the right-hand side exists.
 Further, we set $h \df \frac{x^+-x^-}{2}$.
 Employing Taylor's formula in the integral form, relation~\eqref{eq:dbl_dir_dif}, and Lemma~\ref{le:B}, we obtain

 We have $|h_2|\le x_2^{0}$.
 First, we consider the case $|h_1|\le \big|x_1^{0}\big|$.
 For $\tau \in [-1/2,1/2]$, we have $x_2^{\tau} \asymp x_2^{0}$ and $\big|x_1^{\tau}\big| \asymp \big|x_1^{0}\big|$.
 If there exists $\tau'\in[-1/2,1/2]$ such that $\big|x_1^{\tau'}\big|^p = \big(x_2^{\tau'}\big)^{q/2}$, then $\big|x_1^{\tau}\big|^p \asymp \big(x_2^{\tau}\big)^{q/2}$ for all $\tau\in[-1/2,1/2]$.
 All this implies